 - OUR SCORE: 5.4 out of 10!

-If you want to learn more about EarthVPN, make sure to click on the provided link and you’ll be taken to its official website.
+If you want to learn more about EarthVPN, make sure to check its official website.
 And if you want to explore additional options, here are the best VPNs right now.